 What is an energy efficient furnace?

-Does each Heat pump differ from the other?
+Does one Heat pump differ from the other?

-The efficiency of energy of each heat pump is to be importantly noted.
+The energy efficiency of every heat pump is important.
 But, it is advisable to think from the perspective of operating costs too.
-We, WHAT ARE SEER AND HSPF?
+What are SEER and HSPF?